ON-Lab-Inc/instagram-spider/README.md

 # Instagram Spider
-Scrapy spider used for saving all the photos and videos from an instagram account without using Instagram API.
+Scrapy spider used for saving all the photos and videos from an Instagram account without using Instagram API.

 ## Requirements :
 - Python 3